hunterward98/school_projects/Abstract Data Structures/Implemenations of KV collection/README.txt

 a testing suite, data inputs, and are based off the abstract collection class.

 I did not intend for these to be ran, but for you to just look at.
-If you wish to run them, read my intructions below.
+If you wish to run them, read how I did it at the bottom.

 Some of these assignments built off each other.
 For example, we did a Linked List implementation before adding the different sorting alogrithms,